How long has Youth Haven been in existence?

 Is Youth Haven non-denominational?

-Yes, we are non-denominational Christian organization.
+Yes, we are a non-denominational Christian organization.
 We teach the children Bible stories, verses, and the basic gospel message.
 No child is ever forced or pressured to make a decision to accept Christ.

 What are the activities of a typical day?